8ctopus/php-sandbox/README.md

 - Run the script to profile
 - Refresh the SPX control panel tab and the report will be available at the bottom of the screen.
 Click it to show the report in a new tab.

-## Sublime Text

-If you like Sublime Text, checkout the [configuration I'm using](https://github.com/8ctopus/sublime-text-config).

 ## database access

 You can connect to the database using your favorite MySQL client (on Windows, [HeidiSQL](https://github.com/HeidiSQL/HeidiSQL) for example)